buxayuwe/heroku-buildpack-cl/README.md

 ## Usage

-Your app should include a file by name `heroku-setup.lisp`.
-This shall be reponsible for loading your application.
-You server should not be started during loading of this file.
+This builds a binary image of your applicaiton which will be run to start your application.Your app should include a file by the name `heroku-setup.lisp`.
+It is be reponsible for loading your application.
+But, do note that your server should not be started during loading of this file.

-This builds a binary image of your applicaiton which will be run to start your application.
-It invokes `heroku-toplevel` (of `cl-user` package) on startup, for which a default implementation is provided.
-This function is responsible for starting your server.
-To coustomise it for your application you can redefine the function.
-This function should not return.
+The binary invokes `heroku-toplevel` (of `cl-user` package) on startup, for which a default implementation has been provided.
+This function is expected to _start your server_ and **should not return**.
+You should redefine the function to suite your needs.

 ## Changes
 * User rosewell to install sbcl/ccl.